numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The internal representation of ufuncs and casting implementations may differ initially if it makes implementation simpler, but should be kept opaque to allow future merging.

+**TODO:** It may be possible to make this more close to the ufuncs or even use a single FromSpec.
+This API shall only be finalized after/when NEP 43 is finalized.

 **Notes:**